Kaiga

 Kaiga is a village in Uttara Kannada district of Karnataka in India.
 As of the 2011 Census of India, the village had a population of 238.

 Kaiga is nearly 50 km by road from Karwar.
-The Kaiga Atomic Power Station, owned and operated by Nuclear Power Corporation of India (NPCIL) and comprising four units, is located there.
+The Kaiga Generating Station, owned and operated by Nuclear Power Corporation of India (NPCIL) and comprising four units, is located there.
 NPCIL has also established a township for the benefit of its employees near Mallapur village.
 An Atomic Energy Central School has also been established in the township.